mikesnowkettering/SNVTBEnhancerWIA/README.md

 ## Usage

 1. Navigate to your **ServiceNow Visual Task Board** (it must have `vtb.do` somewhere in the URL to run).
-2. Open any board where task cards include the **Actual Start Date** in their form view.
+2. Open any board where task cards include the **Actual Start Date** in their VTB form view (can be shown by turning on Show Card Info on the Visual Task Board settings).
 3. If the extension is working, each card will display an "Age" badge at the bottom.
 4. The badge will be color-coded based on task age.